k-burger/tangles_in_pop_gen/README.md

 indicates the cluster membership of the individuals by taking into account the reliability of the cuts.

-A demonstration on how to use tadmixture on the 1000 Genomes data set is added in
+A demonstration on how to use tangleGen on the 1000 Genomes data set is added in
 ```
 demo.ipynb
 ```